Abdoulaye Cissé (footballer, born 1983)

 Abdoulaye Cissé (born 24 December 1983) is a former professional footballer who played as a striker.
 Born in Ivory Coast, he represented Burkina Faso at international level.

 Club career

 Cissé was born in Adzopé, Ivory Coast.

 He moved to Al-Siliya Sports Club from Al Faisaly, following a loan to Al-Khor Sports Club during the 2006–07 season.
 He moved to Egyptian League giants Zamalek SC on 15 May 2012, from Al-Masry.
-He joined Al-Ittihad (Tripoli) in 2013 for one season, and returned to Zamalek SC in 2014 summer transfer window.
+He joined Al-Ittihad (Tripoli) in 2013 for one season, and returned to Zamalek in 2014 summer transfer window.

 International career

-Cissé was a member of the Burkinabé 2004 African Nations Cup team, who finished bottom of their group in the first round of competition, thus failing to secure qualification for the quarter-finals.
+Cissé was a member of the Burkina Faso national team at the 2004 African Nations Cup, which finished bottom of its group in the first round of competition, thus failing to secure qualification for the quarter-finals.